Disney Springs: Transportation

 The complex is very car dependent.
 There are 3 parking garages at Disney Springs: the Orange Garage, the Lime Garage, and the Grapefruit Garage.
 There are also 4 surface parking lots: the Lemon Parking Lot, the Mango Parking Lot, the Strawberry Parking Lot, and the Watermelon Parking Lot.
 A direct exit exists from westbound Interstate 4 to Disney Springs which is directly connected to the Orange Garage.
 Parking is free although valet parking is available for a fee of $20.

-Public transport is poor with no train or any other from of rail connection.
+Public transport is poor with no train or any other form of rail connection.
 Disney Springs is served by Disney Transport buses which serve all Disney resort hotels.
 There is no direct bus service from Disney Springs to Disney parks.
 A Brightline train station was planned to be built nearby, which would have provided service to Tampa, Orlando Airport, and Miami, however, on June 28, 2022, Disney announced that the station would not be built nor would the train run on the Walt Disney World park property.

 The only public transport connections to the complex are in the form of a bus and ferry services:

 A direct bus service to Disney Parks is available from the Congress Park bus stop at Saratoga Springs (located near Rainforest Cafe in Disney Springs) and bus service is available from Disney Springs to the Contemporary Resort (near Magic Kingdom) and the Boardwalk, Beach Club and Yacht Club resorts (near Epcot and Disney's Hollywood Studios).
-Additionally, Lynx serves the Disney Springs with bus routes 300, 301, 302, 303, 304, 306 and 312 which depart from the bus terminal on the west side of the complex adjacent to the Watermelon Parking Lot.
+Additionally, Lynx serves the Disney Springs with bus routes 300, 301, 302, 303, 304, 306, 307, 311, and 350 which depart from the bus terminal on the west side of the complex adjacent to the Watermelon Parking Lot.

 Ferry service is provided within Disney Springs and from Disney Springs to the Saratoga Springs, Old Key West, and Port Orleans resorts.